 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent BRD9 Degrader (PROTAC®).
+dBRD9-A is a potent BRD9 Degrader (PROTAC®).
 Selectively binds BRD9 and elicits near complete degradation of BRD9 at nanomolar concentrations.
 Inhibits growth of synovial sarcoma cells in vitro and tumor progression in a synovial sarcoma xenograft mouse model.

 PROTAC® is a registered trademark of Arvinas Operations, Inc., and is used under license.